Celebrating suicide prevention work across Glasgow

 Children’s Residential Services – Mental Health and Wellbeing Policy

 Health Improvement teams have supported Children’s Residential Services to develop tailored Mental Health and Wellbeing Policy templates.
+Houses have been allocated up to £500 to bring their policies to life.
 Staff also received Suicide Contagion training, helping them support young people more effectively.

 University of Strathclyde Suicide Prevention Strategy